-The front airbag for the driver is located in the steering wheel $\Rightarrow$ fig. 18 and the airbag for the front passenger is located in the instrument panel $\Rightarrow$ fig. 19.
-Airbags are identified by the word "AIRBAG".
+The front airbag for the driver is located in the steering wheel \Rightarrow fig. 18 and the airbag for the front passenger is located in the dash panel \Rightarrow fig. 19.
+Airbags are identified by the text "AIRBAG".

-In conjunction with the seat belts, the front airbag system gives the front occupants additional protection for the head and chest in the event of a severe frontal collision $\Rightarrow$ page 37, "Safety notes on the frontal airbag system".
+In conjunction with the seat belts, the front airbag system gives the front occupants additional protection for the head and chest in the event of a severe frontal collision \Rightarrow page 37, "Safety notes on front airbag system".